 In the United Kingdom, a civil suit has been filed with the competent court in the UK against British Airways by two flower importers.
+British b) In the air transport industry (passengers)

-British Airways issued contribution proceedings against all the airlines fined by the European Commission including entities of the Group.
+Airways issued contribution proceedings against all the airlines fined by the European Commission including entities of the Group.